TEDx Talk

 American actress, author, dancer, poet and singer - an inspirational all rounder, Maya Angelou knows the value in the feels!

-What a Robbie Hart of our world (can I be your Juli-a-ah-ha?!).
+What a sweet Robbie Hart of our world (can I be your Juli-a-ah-ha, Steve Buschemi/best man?!)

-During the frightening hospital days (when I would awaken in the wee hours hoping it was all just a nightmare, anxious about being dead/nearing death/in a coma) in initial Stroke 2 Recovery in late 2012, with my memory retention sitting at a few seconds (no more than ten tiny seconds due to the 'memory reception office' of my mind exploding!), my younger sister had to take on the temporary (here's hoping!) role of 'older sister' (big shoes to fill there, Jack Attack!) and made many of us realise she was more suited to the prestigious role than I.
+During the frightening hospital days (when I would awaken in the wee hours hoping it was all just a nightmare, anxious about being dead/nearing death/in a coma) of the second stroke's initial rehab in late 2012, with my memory retention sitting at a few seconds (no more than five tiny seconds at most due to the mind's 'memory reception office' exploding!), my younger sister had to take on the temporary (here's hoping!) role of 'older sister' (big shoes to fill there, Jack Attack!) and made many of us realise she was more suited to the prestigious role than I.

 Well done, dear Jacky Jacky!

-On top of memory, spatial and physical effects, my brain damage has meant that I've suffered a mild form of Anomic Aphasia (simply finding the precise words to portray what I want accurately) which has shown to be mostly entertaining for my insightful supporters.
+Above: On top of memory, spatial and physical effects, the brain damage has meant that I've suffered a mild form of anomic aphasia (simply finding the precise words to accurately express what I want) which has shown to be mostly entertaining for my insightful supporters.
 Not being able to say as much as I want to has perhaps been welcomed by my little sister who has spent most of her life listening to my chat!

-This message is from the initial weeks whilst in hospital where I couldn't find LOL in my damaged mind, so instead, expressed such with its definition.
+This message is from the initial weeks whilst in hospital where I couldn't find LOL in my compromised mind, so instead, expressed such with an elaborate definition.

 How mighty fine is humour when in the darkest of chapters?!